ikmb/deepvariant/README.md

 #### `--samples`
 This option expects a sample sheet in CSV format that specifies information on the subject, sample, details of the library and the location of the paired-end files.

 A script is included that takes a folder full of fastQ files and creates a compliant sample sheet.
-This script requires ruby and can be downloaded [here](https://github.com/ikmb/deepvariant/bin/samplesheet_from_folder.rb)
+This script requires ruby and can be downloaded [here](https://github.com/ikmb/deepvariant/blob/master/bin/samplesheet_from_folder.rb)

 `ruby samplesheet_from_folder.rb --folder /path/to/reads > Samples.csv`

+Please note that the script makes some assumptions about the naming structure of the FastQ files (typically Illumina-generated data should work - but please check manually to see if the information makes sense!).

 #### `--genome`
 The name of the genome assembly version to use.
 Allowed options are: